PiotrWnuczek/EthereumApp/README.md

 # Ethereum App

-### Cybersecurity-focused app managing access using blockchain technology
+### Cybersecurity-focused app managing access using blockchain technology:
 - Access granted by paying with a custom ERC-20 token
 - Payment triggers a blockchain transaction verified on the Ethereum network
 - Backend confirms the transaction before granting access